strarsis/sage10-fse/README.md

 - You can [register the frontend styles as editor styles](https://github.com/strarsis/sage10-fse/blob/master/app/setup.php#L30-L40), then Gutenberg Editor will automatically post-process those styles and wrap all selectors in `.editor-styles-wrapper` for proper styles isolation (which prevents those frontend styles leaking into the editor UI itself).
 The editor styles are added as they are/were added to the TinyMCE editor (WordPress Classic Editor).
 This allows the theme to be agnostic towards the technique with which the Gutenberg editor isolates the frontend styles (from its UI).
 This becomes more important now as in the near future Gutenberg will use `iframe`s.
 Therefore hardcoded style isolation (by prefixing a editor-styles-wrapper CSS class selector) would then either be unnecessary or even require additional post-processing which itself was thought to avoid in the first place.
 - You can also add editor-specific styles for adjusting the DOM elements added by the editor or the editor UI itself (for specific fixes).
-Those editor styles, even if they may be named "editor styles", wouldn't be added as editor style (as it is called in WordPress) in a technical sense, but rather just [enqueued on the admin/backend editor pages](https://github.com/strarsis/sage10-fse/blob/master/app/setup.php#L21-L28) as normal styles (which wouldn't be post-processed and hence isolated by Gutenberg editor either) (as by using `enqueue_block_editor_assets`).
+Those editor styles, even if they may be named "editor styles", wouldn't be added as editor style (as it is called in WordPress) in a technical sense, but rather just [enqueued on the admin/backend editor pages](https://github.com/strarsis/sage10-fse/blob/master/app/setup.php#L21-L28) as normal styles (which would not be post-processed and hence isolated by Gutenberg editor either) (as by using `enqueue_block_editor_assets`).
 - `add_theme_support('block-templates')` is not needed when theme is already autodetected to be a FSE theme (by presence of `theme.json` and `templates/`).
 - Disabling FSE using `remove_theme_support('block-templates')` is ignored when block templates are in place, `Design → Editor` is still offered to the user. – But this will currently result in an [unexpected, non-JSON-, HTML-response for `_wp-find-template`](https://github.com/WordPress/gutenberg/issues/45170#issuecomment-1287434694), preventing the Gutenberg Editor from initializing, hence the Gutenberg Editor page stays blank.
-- Block styles currently can't be registered by convention (as by adding them as files into a specific folder, using meta data as comments/JSON, as this is already possible with block patterns). – Currently block styles can only be registered using [`register_block_style`](https://developer.wordpress.org/reference/functions/register_block_style/) (in server-side PHP; recommended `init` action hook) or [`registerBlockStyle`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-styles/) (in editor JavaScript).
+- Block styles currently can not be registered by convention (as by adding them as files into a specific folder, using meta data as comments/JSON, as this is already possible with block patterns). – Currently block styles can only be registered using [`register_block_style`](https://developer.wordpress.org/reference/functions/register_block_style/) (in server-side PHP; recommended `init` action hook) or [`registerBlockStyle`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-styles/) (in editor JavaScript).
 This can change with future releases of Gutenberg and WordPress core.
 - Get the translation source strings using the WP CLI [`i18n`](https://developer.wordpress.org/cli/commands/i18n/), as this tool is able to parse not only the normal core PHP WordPress translation functions, but also all the metadata in `theme.json`; Block patterns and Block parts for color, font-size, block part names, etc. – And recently it can also parse [Blade-PHP template files](https://github.com/wp-cli/i18n-command/pull/304).
 Sage 10 already uses these for its [translation-related `npm` scripts](https://github.com/strarsis/sage10-fse/blob/master/package.json#L14).
 - In case you are wondering why no page header/footer is visible, this depends on the WordPress Reading settings (`Your latest post` or `A static page` under `Settings` → `Reading` → `Your homepage displays`).

 ## Known issues and fixes

-### Template part blocks can't render; JavaScript error `Cannot read properties of undefined (reading 'tinymce' [...]` in Gutenberg Editor
+### Template part blocks can not render; JavaScript error `Cannot read properties of undefined (reading 'tinymce' [...]` in Gutenberg Editor

 Block template or block parts contain plain, "naked" HTML without block-specific comments.